Rules & Regulations

 SMOKING: There is no smoking in the common areas or the hallways.
 Residents may smoke in their own units.
 However, if you are a smoker, you must use an UL certified air purifier to purify the air.
 You must also put foam or rubber strips along the bottom of your door to the hallway to prevent smoke from escaping from your unit.
 Also, please be sure that you have put your cigarette out.
 Failing to do so is a fire hazard.

-Smokers must make every effort to not affect others with their smoking habit.
+Smokers must make every effort to not affect others with their smoking.
 Please do not stand with your unit doors open.
 Please change your filter often.

 Residents who smoke outside must be at least 20 feet from any of the entrance doors and must disposed of the stubs in the garbage containers outside the front or back doors.